Woman Stabbed Dead In Leonia

 Musella didn't say whether a suspect had been arrested or identified.

-However, law enforcement sources tentatively identified the killer as a Bergen County man with a 20-year criminal history, mostly involving assaults, threats, harassment and violating restraining orders.
+However, law enforcement sources said they were searching for a Bergen County man with a 20-year criminal history, mostly involving assaults, threats, harassment and violating restraining orders in connection with the killing.

-A decade ago he was charged with kidnapping, aggravated assault, robbery and weapons offenses, records show.
+He apparently fled on foot and may have gotten into a vehicle, they said.

+Detectives from Musella's Major Crimes Unit Homicide Squad are handling the case, assisted by the Bergen County Sheriff's Bureau of Criminal Identification, which collected evidence, and county Medical Examiner's Office.

 CHECK BACK FOR MORE DETAILS